bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 }
 ```

-You can override an inherited state variable in a contructor and not by re-assigning it outside the constructor.
+You can override an inherited state variable in a constructor and not by re-assigning it outside the constructor.

 ```solidity
 pragma solidity ^0.5.3;